colinlucs/microservices-orchestration-amqp-example/README.md

-# Event-Driven Microservices Orchestration using Camunda, Sprint Boot and RabbitMQ
+# Event-Driven Microservices Orchestration using Camunda, Spring Boot and RabbitMQ

 This is an example project of my article: ["Event-driven Orchestration: An Effective Microservices Integration using BPMN and AMQP"](https://dzone.com/articles/event-driven-orchestration-an-effective-microservi).

 ## Overview
 This sample consists of three sub-projects:
 * __amqp-adapter__

 	A pre-built common adapter hiding the details of RabbitMQ/AMQP configurations.

 * __shoppingcart-service__

     A sample orchestration service demonstrating an end-to-end shopping cart fulfillment flow.

 * __service-stubs__

     A project simulating the integrated services that communicate with the shopping cart service in either a synchronous (i.e. a RPC client) or an asynchronous (i.e. a message subscriber)  way.

 ## How to Use